Scarabaeus1031/NEXAH/README.md

 - mapped into a field
 - understood geometrically
-- navigated safely without entering collapse
+- influenced via trajectory-aware control

 ---